Scottish Water partners Kando for wastewater data analysis

 Kando’s data intelligence platform uses sensors and machine learning algorithms to gather and analyse wastewater data.

-Users gain access to a simplified dashboard that displays insights on wastewater quality across their network, allowing them to quickly identify priority areas that must be addressed.
+Users will have access to a simplified dashboard that displays insights on wastewater quality across their network, allowing them to quickly prioritise issues that need to be addressed.

 Real-time alerts are issued when adverse events – such as blockages or infiltration by ground, storm or seawater – are detected, while automated sampling allows operators to track pollution back to its exact source.
 Water samples can also be sent to specialist laboratories via Kando’s optional virology service, where they are tested to detect viral outbreaks.

-In addition to its benefits for environmental management and public health, Kando claims its solution can help utilities save on repair and maintenance costs through its early identification of issues that could damage network components.
+In addition to its benefits for environmental management and public health, Kando claims its solution can help utilities save on repair and maintenance costs through the early identification of problems that could damage network components.

 Steven Boon, a wastewater treatment area manager at Scottish Water added, “we were impressed by the offering, experience, and professionalism from Kando which should enable us to bring this wastewater treatment works back into compliance.”